When you're having a bad day, it seems as if one unlucky break piles on top of another.

 But on the other hand, let's not catastrophize everything either.

-If you're having a bad day and want to stop it, then quit overreacting to every potentially stressful event.
-By complaining that you're so stressed out, you set yourself up for a self-fulfilling prophecy.
+If you're having a bad day and want to stop it, one sure-fire antidote is to stop overreacting to every potentially stressful event.
+When we complain that we're ready to snap, we set ourselves up for a self-fulfilling prophecy.

-If you can cultivate the ability to say, "Huh!
-This is inconvenient, but God and I can handle it," you turn "bad" events into solvable problems.
+Instead, try to cultivate the ability to say, "Huh!
+This is inconvenient, but God and I can handle it."
+That attitude turns turns "bad" events into solvable problems.